 Here’s how to take care of the grey water tank on your RV!

-1. What is an RV grey water tank?
+1. What is an RV Grey Water Tank?

-Grey water tanks are where all the grey water in your RV goes.
+In short, grey water tanks are where all the grey water in your RV goes.

-Grey water is all the water used in your RV, except what goes to flush the toilet.
+As mentioned above, grey water is all the water used in your RV, except what goes to flush the toilet.
 That water is called black water.
 The water used for everything else — showering, cooking, washing dishes, and all other water-related activities — goes into the grey water tank.

 Both grey and black water tanks drain into the same outlet but have different valves.

 Some RVs are being built with a combination black and grey water tank.
 This makes the plumbing costs of manufacturers go down.
 This combined tank needs to be very large, which may be a problem in a vehicle, so the separate tanks are most common.